336 Victoria Building

 Pittsburgh, PA 15261

 Dr. DeVito Dabbs directs the T32 Technology: Research in Chronic and Critical Illness and eHealth Research Hub at the SON.
-She was a founding faculty member for the NSF-funded Quality of Life Technology Center (a joint project between Pitt and Carnegie Mellon University) and currently serves on the Expert Panel for Informatics and Technology for the American Academy of Nurses and has served as a grant reviewer for the Smart & Connect Health.
+She was a founding faculty member for the NSF-funded Quality of Life Technology Center (a joint project between Pitt and Carnegie Mellon University).
+She is a member of the Expert Panel for Informatics and Technology for the American Academy of Nurses and has served as a grant reviewer for the Smart & Connect Health.
 She has won national recognition for her research and service including being named a fellow of the American Academy of Nursing and the American Association of Colleges of Nursing in the Leadership for Academic Nursing.
 She is the faculty advisor for the O’Neil-Pitt Nursing Fellowship in Patient Engagement and Technology, a partnership between the SON and GetWellNetwork.